HTTP-RPC/Kilo/README.md

 HTTP-RPC requires Java 8 or later and a servlet container supporting Java Servlet specification 3.1 or later.

 # HTTP-RPC Classes
-The HTTP-RPC framework includes the following classes:

-* `org.httprpc`
-    * `RequestMethod` - associates an HTTP verb with a service method
-    * `ResourcePath` - associates a resource path with a service method
-    * `WebServiceException` - thrown when a service operation returns an error
-    * `WebServiceProxy` - web service invocation proxy
+Classes provided by the HTTP-RPC framework include:

-    * `WebService` - abstract base class for web services
+* [WebService](#webservice) - abstract base class for web services
-* `org.httprpc.io`
-    * `CSVDecoder` - decodes an iterable sequence of values from CSV
-    * `CSVEncoder` - encodes an iterable sequence of values to CSV
-    * `Decoder` - abstract base class for decoders
-    * `Encoder` - abstract base class for encoders
+* [WebServiceProxy](#webserviceproxy) - client-side invocation proxy for web services
-    * `JSONDecoder` - decodes an object hierarchy from JSON
-    * `JSONEncoder` - an object hierarchy to JSON
+* [JSONEncoder and JSONDecoder](#jsonencoder-and-jsondecoder) - encodes/decodes an object hierarchy to/from JSON
+* [CSVEncoder and CSVDecoder](#csvencoder-and-csvdecoder) - encodes/decodes an iterable sequence of values to/from CSV
-    * `TemplateEncoder` - encodes an object hierarchy using a template document
+* [TemplateEncoder](#templateencoder) - encodes an object hierarchy using a template document
-* `org.httprpc.beans`
-    * `BeanAdapter` - presents the properties of a Java bean object as a map and vice versa
+* [BeanAdapter](#beanadapter) - presents the properties of a Java bean object as a map and vice versa
-    * `Ignore` - indicates that a bean property should be ignored
-    * `Key` - associates a custom key with a bean property
-* `org.httprpc.sql`
-    * `Parameters` - applies named parameter values to prepared statements
-    * `ResultSetAdapter` - presents the contents of a JDBC result set as an iterable sequence of maps
+* [ResultSetAdapter and Parameters](#resultsetadapter-and-parameters) - presents the contents of a JDBC result set as an iterable sequence of map values and applies named parameter values to prepared statements, respectively
-* `org.httprpc.util`
-    * `StreamAdapter` - presents the contents of a stream as an iterable sequence.
+* [StreamAdapter](#streamadapter) - presents the contents of a stream as an iterable sequence
-    * `Collections` - provides utility methods for working with collections
+* [Collections](#collections) - provides utility methods for working with collections

-These classes are discussed in more detail in the following sections.
+Each is discussed in more detail in the following sections.

 ## WebService
 `WebService` is an abstract base class for web services.
 It extends the similarly abstract `HttpServlet` class provided by the servlet API.